-With the third Monday in January being labelled 'Blue Monday' and January being a generally tough month mood wise for many, research into foods that can improve how we feel is of even greater significance.
-The last couple of weeks of January are also when many people give up on their New Year's Resolutions, so get your healthy eating routine back on track with mood enhancing foods and an extra burst of enthusiasm!
+With the third Monday in January being labelled 'Blue Monday' and it being a generally tough month mood wise for many, research into foods that can improve how we feel is of even greater significance.
+The last couple of weeks of January are also when many people give up on their New Year's resolutions, so get your healthy eating routine back on track with mood enhancing foods and an extra burst of enthusiasm!

-Try our Fresh Fruit Kebabs with Lemon Lime Dip which is packed full of vitamin C.
+Try our fresh Fruit Kebabs with Lemon & Lime Dip which is packed full of vitamin C.